revilo1882/phone_tech_test/README.md

 - This really helped to have a clear goal to work towards.

-- Next I set up the project using the npm command create-react-app [create-react-app](https://www.npmjs.com/package/create-react-app).
+- Next I set up the project using the npm command [create-react-app](https://www.npmjs.com/package/create-react-app).

 - Next I decided it was imperative to the task to understand the phones.json file.
 I added all the files to the project folder and imported the json file into App so that I could use the console to fully understand how all the data was stored in the file and how I would use the app to access it.